PGA Championship 2026 Betting Odds: Favorites, Sleepers & Value Picks for Aronimink

 Why He's Favored:

-• • Averages 315 yards off the tee (perfect for Valhalla's length)
+- • Averages 315 yards off the tee with elite accuracy

 The case for Scottie: He's the complete package.
-Valhalla rewards ball-strikers who can overpower par 5s, and Scheffler does both at an elite level.
-His iron play is the best in the world, crucial for Valhalla's small, protected greens.
+Aronimink's precision-demanding layout rewards ball-strikers who find fairways and attack greens, and Scheffler does both at an elite level.
+His iron play is the best in the world, crucial for Aronimink's small, protected greens.
 He's also proven in major pressure situations.

 The case against Scottie: At +450, there's no value.
 He's chalk.
 If you're building a golf pool lineup or betting multiple golfers, fading Scheffler opens salary cap room for differentiation.
-He also has zero history at Valhalla (didn't play 2014 PGA).
+No player has meaningful course history at Aronimink, so there's no insider edge to be had.

 Verdict: Safe pool pick if you have first choice in your tier.
 For betting, better value exists elsewhere.